...

 Self Harm Statistics

 Nonsuicidal self-injury (NSSI) is typically associated with emotional and psychiatric distress.
 It is most common among young adults.
 Lifetime rates in these populations are about 15% to 20%, and onset typically occurs around age 13 or 14.
 In contrast, about 6% of adults report a history of NSSI.
-It is unclear whether the lower lifetime rate in adults reflects an increase in NSSI among recent cohorts of adolescents or an artifact of memory by which most adults who self-injured as adolescents do not recall their NSSI.
+It is unclear whether the lower lifetime rate in adults reflects an increase in NSSI among recent cohorts of adolescents or an artifact of memory, by which most adults who self-injured as adolescents do not recall their NSSI.
 Generally speaking, rates of NSSI appear to be similar across different countries.

 5%